wolfv6/keybrd/tutorials/tutorial_7b_creating_and_publishing_your_own_keybrd_extension_library.md

 Tutorial 7b - creating and publishing your own keybrd extension library
 =======================================================================
-Listing your keybrd extension library allows others to find and install your library.
+Publishing and listing your keybrd extension library allows others to find and install your library.
 The keybrd extension library name should start with "keybrd_" so that it is easy for people to find.
 The directory structure of the library depends on where it will be listed.